uCFI-GATech/ucfi-compiler/README.md

 #### ptwrite emulator

-ptwrite emulator helps dump arbitrary value (even non-control-flow data) into Intel PT trace.
+The related code is in `ptwrite-emulator`. ptwrite emulator helps dump arbitrary value (even non-control-flow data) into Intel PT trace.
 It mainly supports two features

 1. A dedicated RET instrution to help achieve return for all functions